Keksuccino/docs_fancymenu/docs/fma.md

 That's it!
 You now have a (hopefully) working FMA file!

-# Using FMA Files in FancyMenu
+# Using AFMA & FMA Files in FancyMenu

-> **IMPORTANT**: FMA files are **NOT the same** as the **deprecated Animations** menu background type!
-FMA files are an animated **texture** format, so you add them as image/texture files, just like PNGs, JPEGs, GIFs and APNGs.
-{.is-danger}
+> [!IMPORTANT]
+> AFMA/FMA files are considered **animated textures**, so you add them via **Image** inputs.
+Almost everything that takes images (PNG, JPEG, GIF, etc.) will also accept FMA and AFMA files.

-You can use FMA files like any other animated texture/image format.
+You can use AFMA/FMA files like any other animated texture/image format.
 FancyMenu sees it as normal image, so you can use it everywhere you can set a texture to something, like **Image elements or Image menu backgrounds**.

-Make sure the FMA file is in the `/config/fancymenu/assets/` folder, because FancyMenu can only pick textures and other resources from its `assets` folder.
+Make sure the AFMA/FMA file is in the `/config/fancymenu/assets/` folder, because FancyMenu can only pick textures and other resources from its `assets` folder.

-> It is recommended to [pre-load FMA files](/preload-layouts) to make them play smoothly and not lag or show a black screen when shown for the first time.
-{.is-warning}